PaulPopat/sote/README.md

 --pages="The path to the pages directory" --layout="The path to the layout .html file" --port="The port that the app will listen on (default is 3000)" --static="The path to any static files.
-These files will then be accessable under the _ subdirectory.
+These files will then be accessible under the _ subdirectory.
 E.G. /_/image.png" --error_page="The path to the error page .tpe file" --sass="The path to the index sass file, if available.
-If this option is set then the rendered css will be available at /renderd-sass.css"
+If this option is set then the rendered css will added into the pages automatically"
 ```

+## Production build

+For production you need to run the build with `sote build [args]` and then run `sote start [args]` to the app.
+Please make sure that the app is built on the same operating system that it is running on.
+There should not need to be any configuration changes between development and production but, if there are, it is advised that you use your `tpe-config.json` file for production and override any development settings on a local script for development.

 ## Config file